rd--/stsc3/md/notes.md

 # Remainder

+- Sc
+  + allow self for this
+  + dictionary expressions at Ast
 - build graphs in smalltalk
 - .stc to .st translator writing SinOsc(f, p) as (SinOsc freq: f phase: p)
 - .stc to .sc translator writing f(x) as f.apply(x)